You are now in the main content area

 Special Considerations

-Multiple Placements
+Multiple Practicums

-The Government of Ontario, through the Ministry of Colleges and Universities (MCU), pays the Workplace Safety and Insurance Board (WSIB) for the cost of benefits provided to Student Trainees enrolled in an approved program at Toronto Metropolitan University and participating in unpaid work placements with employers who are either compulsorily covered or have voluntarily applied to have WSIB coverage.
-MCU also covers the cost of private insurance with Chubb Insurance (formerly ACE-INA Insurance) for Student Trainees enrolled in an approved program at Toronto Metropolitan University and participating in unpaid work placements with employers that are not required to have compulsory coverage under the Workplace Safety and Insurance Act or unpaid placements out of province.
+The Government of Ontario, through the Ministry of Colleges and Universities (MCU), pays the Workplace Safety and Insurance Board (WSIB) for the cost of benefits provided to Student Trainees enrolled in an approved program at Toronto Metropolitan University and participating in unpaid work practicum with employers who are either compulsorily covered or have voluntarily applied to have WSIB coverage.
+MCU also covers the cost of private insurance with Chubb Insurance (formerly ACE-INA Insurance) for Student Trainees enrolled in an approved program at Toronto Metropolitan University and participating in unpaid work practicum with employers that are not required to have compulsory coverage under the Workplace Safety and Insurance Act or unpaid practicum out of province.

-Insurance Coverage for Placement outside Ontario
+Insurance Coverage for Practicum outside Ontario

 However, the student is advised to obtain complementary insurance since Chubb does not provide full compensation.
 Any other insurance the unpaid Student Trainee may have (government, spouse, parent, etc.) first pays for all eligible expenses, and then Chubb Accident Insurance Plan will pay the excess eligible expenses.